Last Updated on December 3, 2021 by Danny

 Can I learn drums at 30, 40, or 50?
 Is it hard to learn?

 Humans are instinctively explorers and are always open to new experiences.
 I can not stress it enough, you can never be too late to learn a new skill or pick a new hobby.

 It is never too late to learn anything, including playing drums.
 Even if you are well over 50 years old, you should still be able to pick up a bongo and dish out incredible drum beats.
 Drumming actually has many health benefits for senior citizens, both mental and physical ones.

 If you are middle-aged, you can still pick up a standard acoustic drum kit and start learning.
 You will be able to play your favorite beats and songs in no time.

 However, there are a few minor concerns when you are learning drums later in life.
 Tendinitis is a common drumming injury that is caused by repeating motions over a long period of time, especially in older people.
 That said, it typically only affects drummers who have been practicing for many hours a day for more than a decade.
 Thus, I think it is safe to say that the health benefits of drumming far outweigh the small risk of tendinitis.

 Another concern about drumming is the risk of hearing loss.
 No one can deny that drums are loud, but if you take the proper precautions you will not be risking any hearing loss.
 Similar to tendinitis, hearing loss is usually the result of years of blasting the drums without any ear protection.

-Hearing loss is actually a bigger risk than tendinitis as drummers are usually tempted to play as loud as they can.
+Hearing loss is actually a bigger risk than tendinitis as drummers are usually tempted to play drum as loud as they can.
 The good thing is that there are many hearing protection devices available, they don’t cost a lot and are actually quite comfortable to use.
+That’s why most drummers wear headphones.
 If you wanna know when the music gets too loud, there are plenty of apps in smartphones and smartwatches that can notify you when it gets too loud.